dominance-analysis/dominance-analysis/paper/paper.md

 ---
 # Summary

 This package is designed for ***Global Explainability*** of machine learning model in terms of relative importance of predictors for both regression and classification models.
-The determination of relative importance depends on how one defines importance; Budescu (1993) and Azen and Budescu (2003) proposed using dominance analysis (DA) because it invokes a general and intuitive definition of “relative importance” that is based on the additional contribution of a predictor in all subset models.
+The determination of relative importance depends on how one defines importance; [@Azen and Budescu:2003] proposed using dominance analysis (DA) because it invokes a general and intuitive definition of “relative importance” that is based on the additional contribution of a predictor in all subset models.
 The purpose of determining predictor importance in the context of DA is not model selection but rather uncovering the individual contributions of the predictors.

-In case the target is a continuous variable, the package determines the dominance of one predictor over another by comparing their incremental R-squared contribution across all subset models.
-In case the target variable is binary, the package determines the dominance over another by comparing their incremental Pseudo R-Squared contribution across all subset models.
+In case the target is a continuous variable, the package determines the dominance of one predictor over another by comparing their incremental R<sup>2</sup> contribution across all subset models.
+In case the target variable is binary, the package determines the dominance over another by comparing their incremental Pseudo R<sup>2</sup> contribution across all subset models.

 # Dominance Analysis - The Significance!